-Before you begin your lessons with WEBSITE, you will need to apply for a learner’s licence.
+Before you begin your lessons, you will need to apply for a learner’s licence.
 You need to visit the traffic department to book your learner drivers test.
 It is important that you prepare well for the theory papers – there are 3 different papers.

 – The rules of the road